Dagmar (actress): Later career

 When her television show ended, Dagmar performed in Las Vegas shows and summer stock theater.
 Liberace spoke glowingly of her in an interview, stating that she had given him his big break as her accompanist early in his career.
 In the 1950s, Dagmar was a regular panelist on the game show Who Said That?, with H. V. Kaltenborn, Deems Taylor, Frank Conniff, Peggy Ann Garner, and Boris Karloff.
 She occasionally made guest appearances on such shows as What's My Line?, The Mike Wallace Interview, and Masquerade Party (once disguised as John L. Lewis), and during the 1960s, she appeared on Hollywood Squares, The Mike Douglas Show, and other shows.

 Dagmar was one of a number of performers who posed for pictures in the Patrick Dennis novel First Lady, published in 1965, as the soubrette and presidential courtesan, Gladys Goldfoil.

 In 1950s auto design, the slang term Dagmar bumper emerged to describe dual pointed chrome projections on the front ends of Cadillacs, Buicks, Packards, and other U.S. automobiles, an allusion to the actress's physique and trademark attire.

-Personal life
+Personal life and death

 After her marriage to Angelo Lewis ended, she was married to actor Danny Dayton through much of the 1950s, and then to bandleader Dick Hinds in 1967.
 After years on the nightclub circuit, she moved to Ceredo, West Virginia, in June 1996 to be near her family.
 In her last years, she lived with her brother Bob Egnor and his wife.
 Dagmar died in Ceredo on October 9, 2001, of undisclosed causes, aged 79.
 In 2006, she was among the early people to be inducted into the newly formed West Virginia Broadcasting Hall of Fame at the Museum of Radio and Technology in Huntington, West Virginia.